Torch.fx: Practical Program Capture and Transformation for Deep Learning in Python: Case Studies and Evaluation

 Quantization makes use of \ic{torch.fx}'s graph and \ic{GraphModule} representation to simultaneously modify the program code and weight values.
 The process for Quantization-Aware Training is analogous to phases (1) and (2) in the above but with ``fake quantize" observers that snap floating point values to the corresponding values under quantized numerics.

 We evaluate the performance of a DeepRecommender~\cite{kuchaiev2017training} model with Post-Training Quantization applied on a server-class Intel Xeon Gold 6138 CPU @ 2.00GHz using FBGEMM~\cite{DBLP:journals/corr/abs-2101-05615} quantized operations.
 Figure~\ref{quant_exp_results_inline} shows that \ic{torch.fx}-enabled quantization confers up to a 3.3x runtime performance improvement compared to the floating point model, with low variance highlighting the predictable performance characteristics of ahead-of-time transformation.
+Correctness testing of quantization is not straightforward since it is a semantics-changing transform, but the applicability of numerics on this workflow has been validated on several model architectures via evaluation set testing.
 Numeric data for the experiment can be found in Appendix \ref{quant_data}.
+The preparation phase takes 44 ms, the calibration phase takes 590 ms, and the conversion phase takes 3.8 seconds.
+The majority of the time in the latter two phases can be attributed to tensor operations during model execution or value quantization, respectively.

 Not only does \ic{torch.fx}-based quantization provide the expected performance increases, but the tool's development saw an order-of-magnitude productivity increase compared to an implementation on the TorchScript platform.
 By reducing the amount of complexity in the representation, exposing transformation APIs in Python, and embedding into the native PyTorch ecosystem, \ic{torch.fx} provides a high-productivity environment for semantics-changing transforms like quantization.